roohank/RadioPlayer/README.md

 # Radio Player Master

 Radio Player Master is a simple desktop application built with PyQt6 and VLC, allowing you to listen to online radio stations.
-You can play pre-defined stations, add new ones, delete existing ones, and even play direct radio stream links.
+You can play pre-defined stations, add new ones, delete existing ones, play direct radio stream links, and even **record** your favorite broadcasts.

 ## Features

 * **Play Online Radio:** Listen to your favorite online radio stations.
+* **Play/Pause Functionality:** A single button to toggle between playing and pausing your current broadcast.
+* **Dedicated Stop Button:** A separate button to completely stop the playback.
+* **Record Live Streams:** Record the currently playing radio stream to an MP3 file, saved in a dedicated "Recordings" folder.
 * **Add/Update Radios:** Easily add new radio stations by providing their name and stream URL.
 You can also update the link of an existing radio by entering its current name and a new link.
 * **Delete Radios:** Remove unwanted radio stations from your list (default stations are protected).
 * **Direct Link Playback:** Play any direct audio stream link.